LostLightProjects/jellyfin-skill/README.md

 You can shuffle your music
 * "shuffle"

-You can add the currently playing song to a playlist(it has to exist)
+You can add the currently playing song to a playlist(it has to exist first)
 * "add to (playlist name)"
 * "add to fun mix"